 The CPRE view

 Graeme Willis, our agriculture lead, said: ‘Whitehall Farm is a great example of a county farm having an economic, environmental and social impact.
 Our research shows that the number of county farms in England continues to drop at a time when these wonderful assets should be protected, and invested in, to ensure they’re available for future generations.’

-We at CPRE are calling on the new government to introduce legislation to stop the sale of county farms and to give them a new purpose.
+We at CPRE are calling on the new government to introduce legislation to stop the sale of county farms, sometimes referred to as county farms, and to give them a new purpose.
 We recognise their value to rural communities, and would like to see a package of measures and new funding to enable councils to enhance, invest in their estates and better promote them.
 And we want county farms to be recognised locally and nationally for their potential to address the climate emergency and deliver wider public benefits to communities.

 Dwindling county farm numbers

 Council-owned county farms are in decline, which means future generations of young farmers – and our communities more broadly – won’t benefit from these wonderful assets.
 This is evidenced in a 2019 report, Reviving county farms, prepared for CPRE by the New Economics Foundation, Shared Assets and Who Owns England?

 The report shows that over 50% of county farm estates have disappeared over the past 40 years, with sales of land especially high in the last two years.
 There are several reasons for this; councils have felt the pinch of austerity measures, making the sale of farmland more appealing, and some have been deterred by the requirement to experiment with new income streams or business models.